jasonsiders/apex-database-layer/docs/DML.md

 - `System.AccessLevel accessLevel`: Determines if the DML operation is processed via SYSTEM_MODE or USER_MODE.
 Defaults to USER_MODE.
 - `String accessLevelName`: Outputs the name of the _accessLevel_ property in JSON, since `System.AccessLevel` objects are not supported in JSON.
-- `String asyncDeleteCallback`: Prints the string-value of the _deleteCallback_ property, which is omitted from JSON since its implementation may or may not be supported in JSON.
+- `String deleteCallback`: Prints the string-value of the _deleteCallback_ property, which is omitted from JSON since its implementation may or may not be supported in JSON.
-- `String asyncSaveCallback`: Prints the string-value of the _saveCallback_ property, which is omitted from JSON since its implementation may or may not be supported in JSON.
+- `String saveCallback`: Prints the string-value of the _saveCallback_ property, which is omitted from JSON since its implementation may or may not be supported in JSON.
-- `DataSource.AsyncDeleteCallback deleteCallback`: A callback object that can optionally be passed to async DML delete methods that support external objects, ex. `DatabaseLayer.Dml.doDeleteAsync()`.
+- `DataSource.AsyncDeleteCallback asyncDeleteCallback`: A callback object that can optionally be passed to async DML delete methods that support external objects, ex. `DatabaseLayer.Dml.doDeleteAsync()`.
 - `String externalIdFieldName`: Prints the API Name of the _externalIdField_.
 - `SObjectField externalIdField`: An optional primary key field to be used in upsert operations.
 - `Boolean isMockDml`: True if the request was processed using `DatabaseLayer.useMocks()`.
 Else, always False.